-- 9.01(2) "Charter School "means a charter school authorized under Article 30.5 of Title 22, C.R.S.
-"District Charter School "means a charter school authorized by a school district pursuant to Part 1 of Article 30.5, C.R.S.
-"Institute Charter School "means a charter school authorized by the state Charter School Institute pursuant to Part 5 of Article 30.5, C.R.S. - 9.01(3) "Facility" and "Approved Facility School are defined in section 2.18 of these Rules. - 9.01(4) "On-line Program" means an alternative on-line education program as defined in Section 22-33-104.6(2)(b), C.R.S. - 9.01(5) "Public Agency ", for purposes of this Rule 9.00, means a public agency that is not an administrative unit and is legally authorized to place a child in a facility with an approved facility school or another out-of-home placement. - 9.01(6) "Public Placement" means the placement of a child with a disability in a facility with an approved facility school or another out-of-home placement by a court or public agency. - 9.01(7) "Special Education Expenditures" means the expenditures as defined in Section 2.00 of these Rules. - 9.01(8) "Tuition Costs" shall mean the amount of expenditures for special education services over and above applicable revenues, as defined in Section 9.01(1) of these Rules, for a child with a disability who receives his or her special education services in an approved facility school, charter school, public school of choice pursuant to Section 22-36-101, C.R.S., or a public on-line program pursuant to Section 22-33-104.6, C.R.S.
+- 9.01(2) "Charter School " means a charter school authorized under Article 30.5 of Title 22, C.R.S. " District Charter School " means a charter school authorized by a school district pursuant to Part 1 of Article 30.5, C.R.S.
+"Institute Charter School " means a charter school authorized by the state Charter School Institute pursuant to Part 5 of Article 30.5, C.R.S.
+"Charter school" does not include any school authorized pursuant to Section 22-80-102(4)(b), C.R.S. - 9.01(3) " Facility " and " Approved Facility School " are defined in section 2.18 of these Rules. - 9.01(4) "Multidistrict online school" means an multidistrict online school as defined in Section 22-30.7-102(6), C.R.S. - 9.01(5) "Public Agency", for purposes of this Rule 9.00, means a public agency that is not an administrative unit and is legally authorized to place a child in a facility with an approved facility school or another out-of-home placement. - 9.01(6) "Public Placement" means the placement of a child with a disability in a facility with an approved facility school or another out-of-home placement by a court or public agency. - 9.01(7) " Special Education Expenditures " means the expenditures as defined in Section 2.00 of these Rules. - 9.01(8) "Tuition Costs" shall mean the amount of expenditures for special education services over and above applicable revenues, as defined in Section 9.01(1) of these Rules, for a child with a disability who receives his or her special education services in an approved facility school, charter school, public school of choice pursuant to Section 22-36-101, C.R.S., or a multidistrict online school.